 1. We can slow down.

 I’m looking forward to this the most.
-I mean, we got pretty good at it last year because we didn’t have much of a choice.
-But, in some ways and, for many of us, reemerging takes a ton of energy.
+I mean, we got pretty good at it in the last few years because we had no choice.
+But, in some ways, reemerging takes a ton of energy for many of us.
+Socializing, being in big groups, getting dressed up again, and having full calendars are all energizing and exhausting.
 I’m looking forward to less rushing through the days and more togetherness with my kids.

 2. We can do things with intention.